fengliu1227/Point-of-sale-scanning-API/README.md

 And for the state transition of App class, it also could be implemented by state design pattern

 ### Why use strategy design pattern?
- 1.GetFreeFirstStrategy -> Consider the buy 1 get 1 free first when calculate the total price 2.VolumeSaleFirstStrategy -> Consider the volume sale first when calculate the total price
+ 1.GetFreeFirstStrategy -> Consider the buy 1 get 1 free first when calculate the total price \br 2.VolumeSaleFirstStrategy -> Consider the volume sale first when calculate the total price

 #### case 1: